prolificinteractive/swift-style-guide/README.md

 #### Usage of MARK ####

 To help organizing your files you may want to use pragma marks to clearly separate your functions, properties, extensions.
 Only use them for the groups defined above.
-Also use a MARK per extension.
+For extensions, use one MARK per extension.
+For example, `// MARK: UITableViewDelegate` instead of `// MARK: Extensions`

 ```swift
 // MARK: Public Functions